 - Show the child objects as you speak about them

 One more option is that you can purchase a mask that has a clear covering over the mouth, this will allow your child to continue to see your mouth movements as you speak.
 You can also purchase these as gifts for teachers!
-These masks are commonly used for communication partners who interact with a person who is deaf or hard of hearing and they are wonderful masks that allow one to continue to rely on lip-reading.
+In the past, these masks have been commonly used for communication partners who interact with a person who is deaf or hard of hearing and they are wonderful masks that allow one to continue to rely on lip-reading.

 “Cloth face coverings,” 2020. ( June 5, 2020).
 Cloth face coverings for children during COVID-19.
 American Academy of Pediatrics.
 Retrieved from https://www.healthychildren.org/English/health-issues/conditions/COVID-19/Pages/Cloth-Face-Coverings-for-Children-During-COVID-19.aspx